AI Snake Oil: Chapter seven: Why Do Myths about AI Persist?

 The seventh chapter outlines possible factors that contribute to hype surrounding AI.
-The authors discuss Epic and it's attempt to use sepsis-detection AI in healthcare and hospitals.
-Despite the exposure and initial excitement surrounding the model, the relative accuracy percentage was revealed to be on 63%, which authors note to be close to random prediction.
 Narayanan and Kapoor explain how companies often promote their new AI models without properly disclosing how the model works, and what it is learning from.
 They attribute hype to several different groups, including journalists, researchers, and companies.
 They explain the impact of companies and the misplaced hype that they spread can be attributed to greed and a desire to grow corporate funds.
 For journalists, one of the stated sources of hype, they argue that news media has a tendency to prioritize financial incentives over validity and quality of writing.
 As well, Narayanan and Kapoor point out the emergence of company statement regurgitation in news media, leading to clickbait.
 Hype from researchers is potentially linked to lack of reproducibility in studies as well as leakage, which occurs when AI models are tested on their training data.

-The text discusses the book The Age of AI, which was written in 2021 by Henry Kissinger, Eric Schmidt, and Daniel Huttenlocher.
-Narayanan and Kapoor point out the former positions of each author, which includes former Google CEO, Eric Schmidt.
-Using supportive evidence from other scholars, such as Meredith Whittaker and Lucy Suchman and their critical review, The Myth of Artificial Intelligence, Narayanan and Kapoor explore the book's contributions to hype surrounding AI, and the text's lack of attention to understanding and literacy.
+Chapter eight: Where do we go from here?

-A phenomenon also identified in this chapter is criti-hype.
-Criti-hype, as the authors explain, is "criticism that ends up portraying technology as all powerful instead of calling out its limitations".
-This term was coined by Lee Vinsel in his article "You're Doing It Wrong: Notes on Criticism and Technology Hype" for Medium, in which he discusses the role of social media and film in regard to hype.
+The final chapter, chapter eight, turns its attention to the future.
+The authors express their ideas and predictions for how the technology will evolve and be utilized in the upcoming years.